 Patient assistance programs (PAPs) are sponsored by companies that make prescription medicine.
 Each company has its own rules about who qualifies for its PAP.
 In many cases, you will need to show that you don’t qualify for private or public health insurance.
 (Public insurance includes Medicare or Medicaid.)
 You may also need to prove that your income is below a certain level.

 Each PAP has its own application process.
 In many cases, your doctor, nurse, or social worker will need to apply for you.
 For some programs, your doctor or nurse can submit an application online.
 For others, the application must be mailed in.
 Remember that applying for a PAP does not guarantee you will get your medicine for free or at a lower price.

 The following websites can help you and your doctor see which assistance programs you might qualify for:

-- other health care providers
+- Other health care providers.

-- patient advocacy organizations
+- Patient advocacy organizations.

-The Partnership helps patients get the medicines they need.
+The tool helps patients get the medicines they need.
 It helps them find the assistance program that’s right for them.
 Many people who qualify for these programs will get their medicines free or for a reduced cost.
 Organizations that support this program include:

 - American Academy of Family Physicians

 - Lupus Foundation of America